codeclock/dash/doc/build-osx.md

 Other commands:
 -------

-    ./suppod -daemon # to start the dash daemon.
+    ./suppod -daemon # to start the suppocoin daemon.
     ./suppo-cli --help  # for a list of command-line options.
     ./suppo-cli help    # When the daemon is running, to get a list of RPC commands